rr1000/aurorandragons.com/source/propaganda/upstate/chapter4.html.md

 ---
-title: Chapter 4 - Bring A Photo Of Their Faces
+title: Upstate Chapter 4 - Bring A Photo Of Their Faces
 layout: layout_chapter
 ---

 <a href="/propaganda/upstate">Index</a>

+<h1 class="story-title">Upstate</h1>

 <a href="/upstate/chapter3" class="button">Previous: Chapter 3 - The Superior Warfare of SkyPrincess FairySparkle</a>